leowu06/Quant_Finance_Project/README.md

 # Finance and Derivatives

 This repository contains a collection of projects in Portfolio Analysis, Strategy Backtesting and Options Greeks Simulation.
-These were coded through Python so I included README files in each folder with screenshots of each functionality and visual graphs, so the reader can interpret the purpose.
+These were coded through Python, so I included README files in each folder with screenshots of each functionality and visual graphs, so the reader can interpret the purpose.

-Furthermore, I have made a 3-tab **Streamlit app** that allows the user to interact with the input and simulation parameters: [App (Streamlit UI)](OptionGreeksSimulator/README.md).
+Furthermore, I have made a 3-tab **Streamlit app** that allows the user to interact with the input and simulation parameters (Options): [App (Streamlit UI)](OptionGreeksSimulator/README.md).

 ---